Open Records

-Access to public records is not optional in Tennessee.
-It is the law.
-And in Wilson County, there is a clear process in place so citizens can exercise that right without confusion or runaround.
+Access to government records is not optional in Tennessee — it's the law.
+And in Wilson County there's a clear process so citizens can exercise that right without confusion or runaround.
+Here's how it works.

 Wilson County's policy is built on the Tennessee Public Records Act, found at T.C.A. § 10-7-501 et seq.
 The law is straightforward: